T

 shopping

-Kanazawa's vibrant central market, bustling with vendors selling fresh seafood, local produce, and traditional snacks.
-It's a fantastic place to sample regional delicacies and soak in the local atmosphere.
+Kanazawa's vibrant central market, bustling with vendors selling fresh seafood, local produce, and regional specialties.
+It's a fantastic place to sample local delicacies and soak in the lively atmosphere.

-• Try the fresh sashimi bowls or grilled seafood skewers.
+• Try the fresh sashimi or grilled seafood.

 3. Afternoon